PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-06 06:53:21
+Last updated: 2024-04-06 06:56:23
-Random Quote: You two suck at peddling meth. - Saul Goodman
+Random Quote: Everyone sounds like Meryl Streep with a gun to their head. - Mike Ehrmantraut